sm2774us/quant_interview_questions/README.md

 ## [**St. Petersburg Paradox**](https://quantquestions.io/problems/petersburg-paradox)

 ### Problem Description
 Suppose you are offered to play a game where you flip a fair coin until you obtain a heads for the first time.
-If the first heads occurs on the $$n$$th flip, you are paid out  $$2^n$$.
+If the first heads occurs on the `n`th flip, you are paid out  $$2^n$$.
 What is the fair value of this game?
-If your answer is infinite, enter $$−1$$.
+If your answer is infinite, enter `−1`.

 ### Answer
 ```math